nhoffman/mkvenv/README.rst

 Features:

- * Automatically create and maintain a cache of wheels.
+ * Create and maintain a cache of wheels.
- * Downloads the ``virtualenv`` source code when not already installed or out of date.
  * Create a virtualenv and install packages from the wheel cache in a single command.
  * Add to the wheel cache as new packages are built.
+ * Download the ``virtualenv`` source code when not already installed or out of date.

 Examples
 ========